 Alternatively referred to as Control+B and C-b, Ctrl+B is a keyboard shortcut most often used to toggle bold text on and off.

 How to use the Ctrl+B keyboard shortcut

 Ctrl+B in an Internet browser

-With Internet browsers, the Ctrl+B keyboard shortcut can have a different functions depending on the browser.
-With Firefox and Netscape, Ctrl+B displays the bookmarks.
+The Ctrl+B keyboard shortcut can serve different purposes depending on the Internet browser.
+In Firefox and Netscape, Ctrl+B displays the bookmarks.
 In Internet Explorer, Ctrl+B displays the favorites folder.

 Ctrl+B in Excel and other spreadsheet programs